 Beautiful Hampstead Heath is home to three swimming ponds; the Mixed Bathing Pond, the Men’s Bathing Pond and the Kenwood Ladies’ Bathing Pond.
 A swim in one of these ponds is a step back in time; people have been swimming here for decades and it’s a glorious way to immerse yourself in nature in London.

-Hardy swimmers can swim year-round if they’re a member otherwise, wait for the sun to make an appearance and join the crowds for a dip.
+Hardy swimmers can swim year-round, otherwise wait for the sun to make an appearance and join the crowds for a dip.
+Children will be asked to do a small swim test before doing loops of the pond.

 Cost: This used to be a completely free activity but charges have been introduced in recent years.
-Now a swim costs £4.05 or £2.43 for a concession.
+Now a swim costs £4.50 or £1.40 for a junior.

 Closest Tube: Hampstead